runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 ---
-title: "Endpoint configurations"
+title: "Endpoint configuration"
 sidebar_position: 8
 description: Configure your endpoint settings to optimize performance and cost, including GPU selection, worker count, idle timeout, and advanced options like data centers, network volumes, and scaling strategies.
 ---

 This guide explains all available settings and best practices for configuring RunPod Serverless endpoints, helping you optimize for performance, cost, and reliability.

-## Basic configurations
+## Basic configuration

 ### Endpoint name